JasonJOCKKY/MovieWeb/report/Report.md

 ## Introduction
 Our group is named Group 70.
 The members of this group are Weiyu Feng, Jingsong Tan, and Joseph Vitale.
 For our project, we created a movie review website using Angular, Firebase, Material, Bootstrap, and The Movie Database (TMDb) API.

 To use the app, navigate to the link given above.
 You can choose to search for a film, which can be done in one of three ways: search by title, explore based off criteria (genre, rating, year), and find movies by popularity.
 You may also decide to login or sign up.
 After a search, you can select one of the results to view a quick preview of the film, then decide to view more information, or continue searching.
-If you decide to view more information, you will be able to view more information about the film, as well as leave a review or reply to an existing review.
-If you have not logged-in, this will all be done as a guest.
+If you decide to view more information, you will be able to view more information about the film, as well as leave a review or reply to an existing review, if you are logged-in.
+If you have not logged-in, you will be prompted to do so.
 If you login, reviews and replies will contain your username (or display name if you login through Google).
 By selecting your username in the header, you may also choose to view your profile or logout.
 Viewing your profile will allow you to view all reviews you have left.

 ## Problem
 Nowadays there are so many movies available for us to watch at our fingertips, that it often becomes difficult to decide on which film to choose.
 There needs to be an easier way for people to search and filter through movies and decide if it is worth their time.
 On top of this, the title and synopsis of the film is often not enough to base this decision off of.
 Often a more  useful piece of information for films is reviews from other people.
 We want to create a way that allows users to efficiently search for movies and view information and reviews of these films in order to determine if it will fit their preferences.
 On top of this, we want to allow users to leave reviews.